 Representatives from St. Charles police, fire and District 303 work together to plan, test and improve safety plans for incidents ranging from a tornado or fire to active shooter scenarios.

-“The safety and security of students and staff is of utmost importance to us,” said St. Charles Police Commander Charles Pierce.
+“The safety and security of students and staff is of utmost importance to us,” said St. Charles Deputy Chief of Police Charles Pierce.
 “We work closely with the School District and Fire Department to assure emergency procedures are effective and efficient.
 Emergency preparedness is an ongoing process that we are constantly improving upon.”

 An Emphasis on Training and Drills